jimsyyap/nvimjims/README.md

 - vim.g mapleader set on init.lua is joy
 - this lazyvim bday is 19dec25
 - disabled spellcheck at keymaps.lua bec vim.opts.spell = false
-- auto-capitalize letters after sentence-end punctuation in init.lua is joy--also on new paragraph.
+- auto-capitalize letters after sentence-end punctuation in writing.lua and autocmds.lua is joy--also leader z toggles zen mode for writing.